ericleasemorgan/bringing-algorithms/classification-and-clustering/README.md

-# Simplistic classification and visualized topic models
+# Simplistic classification and visualizing topic models

-This directory contains a set of files used to demonstrate: 1) a simplistic machine learning classification system and 2) two methods for visualizing topic models.
+This directory contains a set of files used to demonstrate two things: 1) a simplistic machine learning classification system, and 2) a couple of rudimentary methods for visualizing topic models.

 ## Simplistic classification

 This section describes the use of two Python scripts and a set of plain text files.
-The intent is to use these files to: 1) train/create a classification model, and 2) apply the model to a set of unclassified documents.
+The intent is to use these files to: 1) create/train a classification model, and 2) apply the model to a set of unclassified documents.
 It is assumed you already have Python installed.
-You will then want to install the necessary Python libraries/modules that will do the actual work:
+You will then want to install the necessary Python libraries/modules that will do the actual work, most specifically scikit-learn:

 `pip3 install -r requirements.txt`

-The directory has already been set up and configured for use.
-Thus you ought to be able to run the following command to create a classification model based on the contents of the alcott emerson longfellow and thoreau directories:
+This repository has already been set up and configured for use.
+Consequently you ought to be able to run the following command (train.py) to create a classification model based on the contents of the alcott, emerson, longfellow, and thoreau directories:

 `python3 train.py model.bin alcott emerson longfellow thoreau`

 The output is two-fold.
 First, the program will output an accuracy score, and the score ought to be pretty high, if not 100%.
 Second, a file named "model.bin" will be created in the current directory.
 Run the command a few times and notice how the accuracy score may change.
 This is do to the fact that the sample data is being divided into different training and test sets each time it is run.

 Now that a model has been created, you can use it to classify other, unclassified documents.
-Again the directory has already been set up for doing so.
+Again this repository has already been set up for doing so.
 To classify documents in the directory named unclassified, run:

 `python3 classify.py model.bin unclassified`

-Thus, the program loads the model, applies it to all the files in the given directory, and outputs a set of label/file name combinations, something like this:
+Classify.py loads the model, applies it to all the files in the given directory, and outputs a set of label/file name combinations, something like this:

 	  alcott      alcott-4770.txt
 	  thoreau     thoreau-34392.txt